 With so many different items to test, you may wonder what you can do to check whether the test has provided useful data or succeeded.
 To track and measure the success of the A/B testing you run in your email marketing campaigns, it’s important to reflect on your goals.
 Your initial goals will tell you which metrics you need to pay the most attention to, as well as any metrics you need to work on improving, such as click-through rate, open rate, and delivery rate.
 It’s also crucial to be able to look at your metrics as a whole and see the bigger picture when it comes to how well or poorly an email has performed.
 The ability to track this data and refer back to it will help you optimize future email campaigns.

-Campaign Monitor regularly publishes benchmark reports that provide data on key email marketing metrics such as open rates, click-through rates, and unsubscribe rates across different industries, regions, and devices.
+On the web, you can find benchmark reports that provide data on key email marketing metrics such as open rates, click-through rates, and unsubscribe rates across different industries, regions, and devices.
 These reports can help you compare your email marketing performance against industry averages and identify areas for improvement.

 Smaily and email marketing in A/B testing